Yufei-Luo/TS-DFM/README.md

 # Introduction

-This repo contains the codes for "Generative Flow Model on Distance Geometry for Predicting Transition States of Chemical Reactions" to be published at *Nature Communications*.
+This repo contains the code for "Generative Flow Model on Distance Geometry for Predicting Transition States of Chemical Reactions" to be published at *Nature Communications*.

 # Dataset and pretrained checkpoints

 Before reproducing the results on Transition1x dataset, please download the `.h5` file in [Item - Transition1x - figshare - Figshare](https://figshare.com/articles/dataset/Transition1x/19614657/4?file=36035789).

+The preprocessed RGD1 subset used in our work can be downloaded from [https://doi.org/10.5281/zenodo.17672638](https://doi.org/10.5281/zenodo.20179683).

 We have provided the trained checkpoints of baseline methods and our proposed TS-DFM.
 They can be downloaded from [https://doi.org/10.5281/zenodo.17672638](https://doi.org/10.5281/zenodo.20179683)